zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

     &+ Z \frac{\partial}{\partial z} (w(n_y,n_z) h_x(y,z) + w(n_z,n_x) h_y(z,x)).
 \end{aligned} $$

 The expression is a little complicated, particularly because both the height and the weighting functions depend on the position, so we would need to apply the product rule in order to compute the derivative.
-Instead, Morten employs a simplification (the same one we used in the section 3), assuming that the normals and, as a result, the weights vary slowly w.r.t. the position:
+Instead, Morten employs a simplification (the same one Jim Blinn employs in section 3), assuming that the normals and, as a result, the weights vary slowly w.r.t. the position:

 $$ \tag{48} \frac{\partial N}{\partial x} = \frac{\partial N}{\partial y} = \frac{\partial N}{\partial z} = 0. $$